haritha3679/up-N-smoke/README.md

 - SQlite
 - Bottle/flask
 - Py4Web
-- SQlite provides the backend for our data(database) for our hosted application in PythonAnywhere
+- SQlite provides the backend data (database) for our hosted application in PythonAnywhere

 ## Data Cleaning
 - Perform data cleaning and preprocessing to ensure consistency and accuracy in the collected datasets.